TypeTogether/Playwrite/README.md

 ![Alt Image Text](documentation/images/readme/PlaywriteCover.png)

 ## Build instructions

 The definitive, stable, fonts are built by the Continuous Integration engine, which runs every time the source files are updated in the repository.
-It produces a .zip file with all the built fonts that which is included on each `Action` run as well as pushes the produced fonts into the `fonts` directory.
+It produces a .zip file with all the built fonts that are included on each `Action` run as well as pushes the produced fonts into the `fonts` directory.

 If you want to build fonts manually on your own computer as part of the development or testing process:

 * `make build` will produce font files.
 But they should not be pushed manually to the repository.
 Once you are happy with the changes in the source files, please only push the sources and the CI run will produce the definitive fonts.

 ## Letter variations

 Based on the Primarium study the TypeTogether team isolated a limited number of structural variations for the Latin letter shapes: 8 variation styles for lower cases and three for uppercases.
 With the help of a sturdy contextual alternate (`CALT`) opentype code these different variation groups can be seamlessly combined.

 ### Precursive
 Default set of lower case letters.
 These are completely unjoined.
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey1.png)

 ### Modern cursive
 Same design as precursive in isolated shape but it triggers a semi-connected typesetting.
 Uses .mod suffix (e.g. n.mod).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey2.png)

 ### Fully joined modern cursive
 Adds loops to descenders and connecting strokes to letters that do not connect in .mod.
 Uses .jmc suffix (e.g. g.jmc).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey3.png)

 ### Full Cursive
 Construction of several glyphs change to match a continuous cursive style.
 Uses .ful suffix (e.g. s.ful).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey4.png)

 ### Speed loops
 Adds speed loops to most letters with ascender strokes.
 Uses .lop suffix (e.g. h.lop).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey5.png)

 ### Curved entry stroke
 Changes the lead-in connection at x-heigh level for several letters.
 Uses .cnt suffix (e.g. n.cnt).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey6.png)

 ### Mirrored loops
 Adds loops in to two letters and switches loop direction in “f”.
 Uses .mrr suffix (e.g. f.mrr).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey7.png)

 ### Microloops
 Adds knots or small loops to mark stroke direction change in some letters.
 Uses .mlp suffix (e.g. o.mlp).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey8.png)

 ### Print
 Default set of upper case letters.
 These are completely unjoined.
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey9.png)

 ### Cursive upper cases
 Cursive capitals.
 Also enable connection with a number of lowercase letters Uses .cur suffix (e.g. A.cur).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey10.png)

 ### Decorative upper cases
 Secondary set of decorative capitals to match certain handwriting models.
 These are semi-connected.
 Uses .dec suffix (e.g. G.dec).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey11.png)

 ### Regional variants lower cases
 Alternative designs necessary for one or more specific regions.
 These use suffix locl when used in several fonts or locl_XX where XX is a two letter country code. (e.g. Q.dec_pt).
 <br>

 ![Alt Image Text](documentation/images/readme/Playwrite_variatiokey12.png)